-Chalkida sits on the long narrow island of Evia, one of the largest islands in Greece, but you don’t have to take a boat to get there.
+The city of Chalkida sits across from long and narrow Evia, the second-largest island in Greece… but you don’t have to take a boat to get there.
 Instead, there are two bridges.
-The magnificent new suspension bridge is highly impressive but the real magic, the ‘crazy waters’ of the gulf of Evia, is best seen from the old bridge of Chalkida just beyond it.
+The magnificent suspension bridge is impressive but the real magic, the ‘crazy waters’ of the Gulf of Evia, is best seen from the old bridge of Chalkida just beyond it.

-Hundreds of visitors come almost daily from Athens, though probably not only to see this bizarre natural phenomenon.
-More likely, they are drawn by the warm atmosphere, the cafes and bars, walks by the shore and the delicious seafood.
+Hundreds of visitors come to Chalkida on a day trip from Athens, though not only to see the bizarre tides.
+More likely, they are drawn by the warm atmosphere, the cafes and bars, the walks by the shore and the delicious seafood.